The Judgment of Paris and its Revolutionary Implications in the Winemaking Industry

-In the blind tasting, the judges gave every wine a rating “from 20 points.”
-The assessors were allowed to assign grades based on their own standards because no predetermined grading structure was given.
+In the blind tasting, the judges rated every wine “from 20 points.”
+The assessors could assign grades based on their standards because no predetermined grading structure was given.
 Subsequently, the individual judges’ wine preferences were ranked based on their assigned grades.

 The ten wines, whites first, were served one by one.
-The tasters then ranked them using the 20-point scale.
+The tasters then ranked them using a 20-point scale.
 Their marks were added and divided by nine (the number of judges).
-All of the judges, other than Spurrier a Brit and Gallagher an American, were French.
+All of the judges, other than Spurrier (British) and Gallagher (American), were French.